Timber recycling

 Timber recycling or wood recycling is the process of turning waste timber into usable products.
 Recycling timber is a practice that was popularized in the early 1990s as issues such as deforestation and climate change prompted both timber suppliers and consumers to turn to a more sustainable timber source.
 Recycling timber is the environmentally friendliest form of timber production and is very common in countries such as Australia and New Zealand where supplies of old wooden structures are plentiful.
 Timber can be chipped down into wood chips which can be used to heat homes or generate electricity.

 Benefits

 Recycling timber has become popular due to its image as an environmentally friendly product.
 Common belief among consumers is that by purchasing recycled wood, the demand for "green timber" will fall and ultimately benefit the environment.
 Greenpeace also view recycled timber as an environmentally friendly product, citing it as the most preferable timber source on their website.
 The arrival of recycled timber as a construction product has been important in both raising industry and consumer awareness towards deforestation and promoting timber mills to adopt more environmentally friendly practices.

-Recycling one ton of wood can save up to 18,000,000 btus of energy.